pbeza/wildland-core/docs/architecture/lss.md

 ## Description

-LSS is a platform specific component that is only exposed from Wildland as a set of traits.
-That means each platform (os) have to have their own implementations that are then passed as an instance to wildland.
+LSS is a platform-specific component that is only exposed from Wildland as a set of traits.
+That means each platform (os) has to have its own implementations that are then passed as an instance to wildland.

-LSS data is persistant for specific device.
+LSS data is persistent for a specific device.

-LSS is responsible for storing security oriented data, for example:
+LSS is responsible for storing security-oriented data, for example:

 - private keys (device, forest, master identity)
 - storage definitions